unconst/BitTensor/README.md

 ## Overview

 BitTensor is a tool for building decentralized Machine Intelligence systems.
 When run, this software is built to fold your computing power into an p2p machine learning system.
-The network is aligned by an incentive model built on-top of the EOS blockchain which uses a recommendation system to reward computers for their informational product.
+The network is aligned by an incentive model built on EOS, which uses a recommendation system to reward computers for their informational product.

 ## Motivation